acinuom/hello-world/README.md

 # hello-world
-Just a hello world repository
+Just a hello world repository..
+This application in GIT will rock

+ Trying to do more ui applications to get great portfolio.